ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Documents Identifiers

-* The documents generated in the destination database are given an ID according to the collection name specified in the `loadTo` method.
+The documents generated in the destination database are given an ID according to the collection name specified in the `loadTo` method.

-* If the specified collection is the _same_ as the original one then the document is loaded to the _same_ collection and the original identifier is preserved.
+**If the specified destination collection is the _same_ as the source** then the document is loaded to the _same_ collection and the original identifier is preserved.

    * For example, the following ETL script defined in the `Employees` collection will keep the same identifiers in the target database:
     {CODE-BLOCK:javascript}
-    // original identifier will be preserved
+    // original ID will be preserved
     loadToEmployees({ ... });
     {CODE-BLOCK/}

-* If the 'loadTo' method indicates a _different_ target collection, e.g. `People`,
+**If the 'loadTo' method indicates a _different_ destination collection**, e.g. `People`,
   then the employee documents will get new identifiers that combine the original ID and the new collection name in the destination database.

+  This forces us to load new documents with incremented IDs instead of overwriting the fields in existing documents.

+  By default, RavenDB deletes the old document version in the destination.
+  This can be changed by changing the [deletions behavior](../../../server/ongoing-tasks/etl/raven#deletions).

+  RavenDB has to create a new, updated document in the destination with an [incremented server-made identity](../../../server/ongoing-tasks/etl/raven#documents-identifiers).

+  * For example, if the source collection is `Employees` while the destination collection is `People`:
     {CODE-BLOCK:javascript}
-    // new identifier will be generated
+    // a new document with a new, incremented identifier will be generated in destination
-    loadToPeople({ ... });
+    // by default, the old version will be deleted loadToPeople({ ... });
     {CODE-BLOCK/}